memtt/malt/README.md

 - nodejs (<http://nodejs.org/>) to run the webview GUI.
 Tested version is 0.10.30 - 12.22.9.
 - libelf (<http://www.mr511.de/software/english.html>) to extract global variable list from executables and libs.
 Tested version is 0.128 - 0.183.
 - libunwind (<http://www.nongnu.org/libunwind/>) as an alternative implementation of glibc backtrace method.
 Tested version is 1.1 - 1.3.2.
+- jemalloc (https://github.com/jemalloc/jemalloc) to get a better internal allocator for the MALT self allocations.
+Tested version is 5.3.0.
+  Note that is should be built with special options dedicated to MALT, see in the following pats of this document.

 Supported system (known):